-I’m a bestselling author (Meant for More: Create Your Dream Life, Plan Your Path, and Start Living It Now) who runs online courses, facilitates workshops, and provides one-on-one coaching to help people turn up the volume on happiness and fulfillment in their lives.
+I’m a bestselling author (Meant for More: Create Your Dream Life, Plan Your Path, and Start Living It Now) who writes articles on mind-body wellness, facilitates workshops, and provides one-on-one coaching to help people turn up the volume on happiness and fulfillment in their lives.

 I’m also available for speaker engagements and workshops.
 Contact me here.

 Please don’t ask me what my favorite anything is.
 I can’t choose just one.
 You’re going to get about three and if you ask me the same question years—or weeks or even days—from now, my answer might be different.
 That’s just how I roll.